Webflow vs Hubspot cms: 2026 comparison

 - Additional costs:

-Before deciding, it is recommended to analyze the real cost of a Webflow site, taking into account design, integrations and maintenance over time.
+Before deciding, it’s worth analyzing the real cost of a Webflow site, taking into account design, integrations, and ongoing maintenance.

 HubSpot CMS: